Kellerman81/go_media_downloader/README.md

 - Downloading of images from Meta Sites (unlikely)
 - Handle multi media releases (ex. -CD1 -CD2) (maybe even joining those) (at the bottom of the list)
 - Maybe also add the ability to download non matched episodes (which could't be found on a meta source site - risky since you might get a lot unwanted stuff) (at the bottom of the list)
-- Rewrite Release Renaming to use templates (in parts prepared already)
-- Rewrite Notifications to use templates
 - Unpacking of Downloaded stuff?
 Currently I let the downloaders do that and don't care about it that much
 - Other Media Type Support (i could think of music but don't want to include this currently)
 - Switch to db only configuration if I include a full webinterface